-What can you safely put in your garbage disposal?
-It really depends.
-There are many myths about fruit pits and stringy foods damaging disposals, the truth is modern models can handle just about any food item.
+There are many myths about what is and isn’t safe for a garbage disposal, the truth is modern models can handle just about any food item.

-A few factors to note: A good high horsepower disposal can handle a lot more than a lower power model.
+A few factors to note: A high horsepower disposal can handle a lot more than a lower power model.
 1/2 HP is common for a home, and that should handle most food debris.
-3/4 and 1 HP models will be faster, quiter, and more effective if you want to dispose of tougher object like banana peels, small bones, fruit pits, etc.
+3/4 and 1 HP models will be faster, quiter, and more effective if you want to dispose of tougher objects like banana peels, fruit pits, etc.

 Yes, avocado pits and most other fruit pits can be put in garbage disposals.
-Note, large hard pits are often quicker to dispose of in the trash can.
+Note, large hard pits are going to bounce around and make a lot of noise.
+It’s often easier to dispose of these in the trash can.

-Yes and no. A good garbage disposal will pulverise small bones, but they are not good for your plumbing in general.
-Never attempt to put large/whole bones in your garbage disposal as they can damage the unit.
-If you opt to grind up small bones in the disposal, do so sparingly and in small volumes.
+No. A good garbage disposal will pulverise small bones, but they are not good for your plumbing in general.
+You should never attempt to put large/whole bones in your garbage disposal as they can damage the unit.
+If you attempt to grind up small bones, do so sparingly and in small volumes.

 Yes.
-Unless you have a particular garbage disposal model that suggests against this, most modern disposals will have no issues with celery or other stringy foods.
+Unless you have a particular garbage disposal model that suggests against this, most modern disposals will have no issues with celery or other stringy/fibrous foods.
 Celery, like many large foods should be put in the disposal small amounts at a time.
-A whole stalk of celery could be problematic, but smaller piece gradually inserted should be fine.

 Yes.
 Most garbage disposal manufacturers do not advise against this.
 Modern garbage disposals are powerful, and designed to handle cherry and other fruit pits.
 These pits can be loud when in the disposal, and frequently grinding very hard food item does cause added wear and tear on the disposal, so many people opt to put cherry pits in the trash can.

 Clams and Oysters